 The Tasha Tudor Cookbook

 I am a Tasha Tudor-ite, I freely confess.
 I love Tasha’s clothes, her garden, her goats, her recipes (receipts, as she calls them), her way of life and love of that way.
 When I found her cookbook a few years ago I knew it had to be part of my home.
-Here’s one of my new favorite recipes for a warm Cheese Souffle from The Tasha Tudor Cookbook.

-One recipe where we make such a substitution is the delectable Cheese Souffle in her Main Dishes section.
+One recipe where we make such a substitution is the delectable Cheese Soufflé in her Main Dishes section.
 One of my favorite things about this book are the wonderful descriptions of each recipe, some of them handed down in her family through generations.
 Other recipes originated with loving friends or charming neighbors.

 So, without further ado, here’s Tasha’s recipe, slightly adapted by me.